Customizing the dashboard (home page)

 To add a simple content page to the Home menu

-1. In CMS, go to Contents, and select the icon next to the Dashboard page node.
+1. In the backoffice, go to Content, and select the icon next to the Dashboard page node.
 Alternatively, select and hold (or right-click) the node, and then select Create.

 2. Select Simple content.